dr-mushtaq/Machine-Learning/Supervised Learning with scikit_learn/Chapter1-Classification/Introduction to Classification in Supervised.md

  **Naming conventions**

 A note on naming conventions: out in the wild, you will find that what we call a feature, others may call a predictor variable or independent variable, and what we call the target variable, others may call dependent variable or response variable.

+## **Supervised learning in Python**

+There are many ways to perform supervised learning in Python.
+In this course, we will use scikit-learn, or sklearn, one of the most popular and user-friendly machine-learning libraries for Python.
+It also integrates very well with the SciPy stack, including libraries such as NumPy.
+There are a number of other ML libraries out there, such as TensorFlow and Keras, which are well worth checking out once you got the basics down.

 1- **Acquiring an image**